 Start with product/technology slide(s)

 Focus on emphasizing the product upfront.
 Create a deck using screenshots of your app or hardware when it’s sitting on the shelf at an Apple Store or atop the iTunes leaderboard.
-This will be your company’s first major marketing push and you need to make sure all the important highlights are included.
+This will be your startup’s first major marketing push and you need to make sure all the important highlights are included.

 Unpack macro factors

-Why is this the best time to grow your business?
+Why is this the best time to grow your startup?
 Do you take advantage of a shift in buying habits?
 Are you more mobile-oriented than web-centric?
 Alongside the sharing economy’s larger trends, focus on smaller-scale details to create a unique perspective.

 Experts have access to specific information thanks to the elevated status they hold in their field.
 As a result, they can perform in-depth analysis and scrutiny.